Hanavan99/FunctionGrapher/README.md

 + Multi-graph support
 + Cinematic mode (fancy rotating graphs)
 + Changeable window
-+ Antialiasing (on some systems)
++ Antialiasing (on most systems)
++ Exporting and importing graph files (loading and saving equations)

 ### Planned Features
 This is another semi-current list that contains features that I __will__ be adding to the program.
 I don't know when I will get to all of them, but most of them will be added to the next release.

-+ Exporting and importing graph files (loading and saving equations)
 + Changing axis/grid colors

 ### Possible Features